 The Expanded Lookups category only contains fields with lookup relationships to objects that support compact layouts.

-A field might display one or more of the following icons:
+A field can display one or more of these icons:

-―The field must have a value to save the record but is not required on the page layout itself.
+―The field must have a value to save the record, but isn’t required on the page layout itself.

 ―The field is a controlling field.

 To set which fields are required and read only, select one or more fields and click the wrench icon () on any of the selected fields.

 The field properties of some standard fields cannot be changed.
 Custom fields can only be changed if they are not universally required fields.